Press kit

 Chilcotin/Shuswap region of British Columbia, the setting for Someplace North,

-He worked as a missionary in Canada’s First Nations communities before taking
+Gary worked as a missionary in Canada’s First Nations communities before serving as a pastor for 14 years.

 Endorsements